Liquid crystal: Surface preparations

 In the absence of an external field, the director of a liquid crystal is free to point in any direction.
 It is possible, however, to force the director to point in a specific direction by introducing an outside agent to the system.
 For example, when a thin polymer coating (usually a polyimide) is spread on a glass substrate and rubbed in a single direction with a cloth, it is observed that liquid crystal molecules in contact with that surface align with the rubbing direction.
 The currently accepted mechanism for this is believed to be an epitaxial growth of the liquid crystal layers on the partially aligned polymer chains in the near surface layers of the polyimide.

 Several liquid crystal chemicals also align to a 'command surface' which is in turn aligned by electric field of polarized light.
 This process is called photoalignment.

-Fredericks transition
+Fréedericksz transition

 The competition between orientation produced by surface anchoring and by electric field effects is often exploited in liquid crystal devices.
 Consider the case in which liquid crystal molecules are aligned parallel to the surface and an electric field is applied perpendicular to the cell.
 At first, as the electric field increases in magnitude, no change in alignment occurs.
 However at a threshold magnitude of electric field, deformation occurs.
 Deformation occurs where the director changes its orientation from one molecule to the next.
-The occurrence of such a change from an aligned to a deformed state is called a Fredericks transition and can also be produced by the application of a magnetic field of sufficient strength.
+The occurrence of such a change from an aligned to a deformed state is called a Fréedericksz transition and can also be produced by the application of a magnetic field of sufficient strength.